Max Allan Collins: Nathan Heller series

 Collins' longest running series and arguably his best known work is his Nathan Heller series.
-Heller is a Chicago private investigator who gets involved in famous crimes and meets famous people from the 1930s to the 1960s, including Orson Welles, Frank Nitti, and Sally Rand.
-The first novel in this historical fiction series, True Detective, won the 1984 Shamus Award for Best P.I.
-Hardcover from the Private Eye Writers of America.
+Featured in 19 novels and several short stories published over 40 years (1983–2023), Heller is a Chicago private investigator who gets involved in famous crimes and meets famous people from the 1930s to the 1960s, including Orson Welles, Frank Nitti, and Sally Rand.

+Extensively researched historical novels, the Heller books usually deal with well-known historic events, including assassinations, murders, suicides, and kidnappings.
+Some, however, are not well known and a few don't involve any crime.
+In every novel, Collins offers a solution to the crime or events that differs from the generally accepted explanation.
+For example, the first novel in this historical fiction series, True Detective, deals with what is generally accepted as a failed assassination attempt on President Franklin Delano Roosevelt with the accidental killing of the mayor of Chicago; Collins suggests it is a successful assignation of the Chicago mayor.
+Each novel concludes with "I Owe Then One," where Collins explains that the novel includes real people with their real names and composite characters.
+He also lists the books, newspaper and magazine articles, and other sources he used for both the specifics of the case and for the milieu, the descriptions of buildings and places in the book.

+Collins won the 1984 Shamus Award for Best P.I.
+Hardcover from the Private Eye Writers of America for True Crimes.
 Collins won his second Shamus in 1992 for the Heller novel Stolen Away, an account of the Lindbergh kidnapping.
 His 1999 novel Flying Blind sees Heller investigate the disappearance of Amelia Earhart, along the way becoming romantically involved with her.
 With the release of Chicago Confidential, Collins moved the action into the 1950s.
 Target Lancer, about an alleged attempt to assassinate John F. Kennedy in Chicago just weeks before the actual assassination in Dallas, was published in November 2012.

+Collins suggests that the latest Heller novel,Too Many Bullets (2023), might be his last.
+The series began with an assassination, he notes.
+"Dealing with the Robert F. Kennedy assassination in Too Many Bullets feels like a bookend to the Heller saga, although one never knows when Nate might come up with another memory or two to share."

 In 2024, Robert Meyer Burnett and Mike Bawden released a ten-episode radio drama True Noir: The Assassination of Anton Cermak based on the series' first novel True Detective.
-Michael Rosenbaum voiced Heller, with a supporting cast including Adam Arkin, Barry Bostwick, Jeffrey Combs, C. Thomas Howell,Patton Oswalt, Katee Sackhoff, William Sadler, Bill Smitrovich, Anthony LaPaglia and David Strathairn.
+Michael Rosenbaum voiced Heller, with a supporting cast including Adam Arkin, Barry Bostwick, Jeffrey Combs, C. Thomas Howell, Patton Oswalt, Katee Sackhoff, William Sadler, Bill Smitrovich, Anthony LaPaglia and David Strathairn.